 Ok.
 Now that we have that over with, here’s the thing about this book . . .

 • Second, Anne is just so dang endearing.
-Anne does not have a great life, in fact it’s rather hard.
+Anne does not have a great life; in fact, it’s rather hard.
 But she’s the queen of turning lemons into lemonade because I think that’s her survival mechanism for making it through some really dark days.

 • Third, all the characters are human.
 All the characters in this book are flawed human beings who make stupid mistakes just like we do, which only makes you want to root for them more.